Natural Egg Dye: A Rainbow of Options

 Featured Member Post

-Last week I shared a sneak peek of some eggs I'd dyed using all-natural ingredients.
-This project came about when the television show The Doctors contacted me to see if I would be interested in coming on their program to share ideas for natural dyes!
+This project came about a while ago, when the television show The Doctors contacted me to see if I would be interested in coming on their program to share ideas for natural dyes!
 I was honored and STOKED that they had reached out.
 And even though my segment was cut way, way down (so far down that I'm not even in the segment -- it's really just a cameo of my eggs...)
 I wanted to share the full recipes for each of the dye colors I made.

 When the eggs were cooked, and I was confident that the color had begun to release from the dyeing agent I was using, I would remove the egg(s) from the saucer, and pour the hot liquid into a glass mason jar.
 Then I would carefully lower the egg into the jar, being sure it was covered completely.